zhuojg/chinese-calligraphy-dataset/README.md

 ## Introduction

-We collected 138,499 images of Chinese calligraphy characters written by 19 calligraphers from the Internet, which covers 7328 different characters in total.
+We collected 138,499 images of Chinese calligraphy characters written by 19 calligraphers from the Internet, which cover 7328 different characters in total.

 As seen in the following figures, most characters have less than 40 different images and the images sizes also vary.
 You can see the code for a simple EDA in `eda.ipynb` notebook.